José Rodríguez Alvira

 The octaves in measures 9 and 10 become fifths after the inversion.
 Thirds invert as thirds and the sixths as sevenths.
 By looking at the inversion at the 12th table we find that the inversions are the result of an inversion at the 12th (click here for a more detailed explanation of invertible counterpoint):

-We can also confirm that Bach is using an inversion at the 12th by the fact that the lower voice in measure 8 moves up an octave in measure 28 while the upper voice in measure 9 moves only a fifth in measure 28.
-Another method for finding the type of inversions is by adding the intervals by which the voices move (5 + 8) and then subtracting 1 ( 5 + 8 = 13, 13 - 1 = 12), we find the type of inversion.
+We can also confirm that Bach is using an inversion at the 12th by the fact that the lower voice in measure 10 moves up a ninth in measure 29, while the upper voice moves a fourth.
+By adding the intervals by which the voices move (4 + 9) and then subtracting 1 ( 4 + 9 = 13, 13 - 1 = 12), we find the type of inversion.